The Minte raises $2.25 million in seed funding to bring hotel-style housekeeping to luxury residences

 TC: The home services model is more prone to leakage, meaning people form relationships and stop using the platform.
 Is this a concern?

 KW: Our employees are full-time, so this is essentially a non-issue for us.
-With our housekeepers on our schedule throughout the entire week, its not feasible for someone to poach them.
+With our housekeepers on our schedule throughout the entire week, it’s not feasible for someone to poach them.

 Potentially a resident could do this on a weekend, but in our experience, people want housekeepers to come when they are not home.
 Furthermore, the property manager would tell us if our housekeeper was getting keys outside of their Minte schedule.